DollieWP/dollie/core/Extras/dollie-setup/readme.txt

 Dollie Setup (DOLLIE_SETUP) includes a choice of two packages that can be customized to meet the needs of your community:

-**DOLLIE_SETUP Classic is designed for communities of all kinds.** It is used by groups and organizations to create flexible social networks where members can collaborate on projects, publish research, and create repositories of knowledge.
+**DOLLIE_SETUP Agency is designed for communities of all kinds.** It is used by groups and organizations to create flexible social networks where members can collaborate on projects, publish research, and create repositories of knowledge.

 **DOLLIE_SETUP OpenLab is specifically designed for teaching, learning, and collaboration.** It allows faculty members, departments, and entire institutions to create commons spaces for open learning.